3. Perceptions of the value of the draft strategy

 "Feeling you get when the number or type of social contacts you have with other people leaves you dissatisfied with this part of your life."
 (Individual)

 Another organisation pointed to the Age UK definition of loneliness as an example that captures the subjectivity of the experience.
 The advantage of this definition is it captures the subjectivity of the experience by using the first person without using the term 'subjective'.
 The use of 'we', the first person plural, also implies a collective view of loneliness that may reduce the stigma surrounding loneliness.

 We often feel lonely when we feel we don't have strong social relationships or are unhappy with the ones we have.

 There was no consensus among respondents about how to define social isolation and loneliness; contradictions between responses appeared.
-For example, as seen in the discussion on the importance of quantity or quality in the definition of social isolation.
+For example, as seen in the discussion on the importance of quantity or quality in the definition of social isolation, and through acknowledging the diversity of experiences of these.
 There is a tension in the responses between a desire to make the definition as specific as possible and to simplify and ensure the definitions are relatable and easily understood.
 The challenge for the Scottish Government is to balance these competing needs when revising the definitions in the draft strategy.

 Email: Ben Cavanagh